techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-6-notes.md

 END WHEN
 ```

-### Instructor Notes
+### Instructor Notes — Jump

-Key ideas:
+Key concepts:

-- Changing `y` by **−1** moves the sprite **up**; changing `y` by **+1** moves it **down**.
+- `CHANGE jumper y BY -1` moves the sprite **up one row**.
+- `CHANGE jumper y BY +1` moves it **down one row**.
-- The two REPEAT loops give a smooth jump arc: up 4 steps, then down 4 steps.
+- The two REPEAT loops create a full jump arc: up 4 steps, then down 4 steps.
-- The pauses make the animation visible.
+- The pauses make the motion visible instead of instant.

+You can act this out physically:

+- Ask one participant to “be the jumper”: take 4 steps forward (up), then 4 steps back (down).
+- Link each step to “one loop run” in the REPEAT.

 Questions to explore:

 - “What would happen if we only went up 2 times but down 4?”
+(Jumper would end up off the bottom of the grid.)
-- “What if we made the PAUSE `50 ms` instead of `100 ms`?”
+- “What if we changed the PAUSE from 100 ms to 50 ms?”
+(Jump would be quicker and harder to time.)
-- “Could we make a double‑jump by repeating this pattern twice?”
+- “Could we make a double‑jump by repeating this whole block twice?”

-Participants should now have a micro:bit that shows the intro picture and can “jump” on Button B, even though nothing moves yet.
+At this point, they can press Button B and see the jumper “hop” even though the barrel is not moving yet.

 ---

-# Part C — Barrel Movement and Bouncing (FOREVER Loop)
+## B3 — Barrel Movement & Bouncing (FOREVER Loop — Movement Only)

-Now we give the barrel life.
-It should:

-- move across the row,
-- bounce off each edge,
-- keep going as long as the game runs.

-This is where the **FOREVER loop** becomes the game’s “engine”.

----
+The barrel needs continuous movement to turn this into a game.
+This is the first time in this unit that the **FOREVER loop** is used to drive game behaviour.

-## C1 — TTC Pseudocode: Basic Game Loop (Movement Only)
+### TTC Pseudocode — Basic Game Loop

 ```text
 FOREVER DO